japila-books/spark-sql-internals/docs/spark-sql-LogicalPlanStats.md

    +- ShowTablesCommand false
 ----

-You can also access the statistics of a logical plan directly using <<stats, stats>> method or indirectly requesting `QueryExecution` for link:spark-sql-QueryExecution.adoc#stringWithStats[text representation with statistics].
+You can also access the statistics of a logical plan directly using <<stats, stats>> method or indirectly requesting `QueryExecution` for spark-sql-QueryExecution.md#stringWithStats[text representation with statistics].

 [source, scala]
 ----